Barakah nuclear power plant: Cooperation

-On September 9, 2024, the United Arab Emirates and India signed a Memorandum of Understanding (MoU) involving BNPP for civil nuclear cooperation between Emirates Nuclear Energy Corporation (ENEC) and Nuclear Power Corporation of India Limited (NPCIL).
+On September 9, 2024, the United Arab Emirates and India signed a Memorandum of Understanding (MoU) involving BNPP for civil nuclear cooperation between ENEC and Nuclear Power Corporation of India Limited.

+2026 drone strikes

+On 17 May 2026, the area near the Baraka nuclear power plant was struck by an Unmanned Aerial Vehicle (UAV) originating from Iraq, causing a fire in an electrical generator outside the plant's inner perimeter requiring emergency diesel generators to provide power to unit 3.
+No injuries were reported, and no radioactive material was released.
+Anwar Gargash, an Emirati presidential adviser, explicitly blamed Iran or its regional proxies for the attack.

+Warning of an "untold and unprecedented humanitarian and environmental crisis," US Ambassador Mike Waltz stated the world should be thankful the strike did not trigger a catastrophic nuclear meltdown.
+Speaking to the Security Council, Waltz accused Tehran of trying to "weaponize" a civilian nuclear power plant after failing to develop nuclear weapons, branding Iran's actions as both "outrageous and unacceptable."

 Criticism

-In March 2019, Qatar lodged a letter of complaint to the International Atomic Energy Agency (IAEA) regarding the Barakah nuclear power plant, stating concerns about its safety and lack of co-operation with regional states on the project as well as that it poses a serious threat to regional stability and the environment.
+In March 2019, Qatar lodged a letter of complaint to the IAEA regarding the Barakah nuclear power plant, stating concerns about its safety and lack of co-operation with regional states on the project as well as that it poses a serious threat to regional stability and the environment.
 The UAE denied that there are safety issues with the plant stating that Barakah adheres to the highest standards of nuclear safety and security.